Anonym027/ProxSVRGplus/README.md

 # ProxSVRG+ for Non-convex Optimization

 This project is a Python implementation of several proximal stochastic gradient methods for non-convex finite-sum optimization problems.
-It was developed as part of a graduate course on optimization.
+It was developed as part of a graduate course on optimization, primarily based on the paper 'A Simple Proximal Stochastic Gradient Method for Nonsmooth Nonconvex Optimization' by Li and Li (2018).
 The primary algorithms implemented are ProxGD, ProxSGD, ProxSVRG, and ProxSVRG+.

 The main problem of interest is Non-negative Principal Component Analysis (NN-PCA).
 The algorithms are tested on synthetic von Mises-Fisher (vMF) data, as well as the `a9a` and `MNIST` datasets.